Commentary by Hayri Demir, translated from EzidiPress German

 In the north and east of Shingal some Yezidis observe how the Peshmerga leave their positions and set off for the north.
 Although not a single IS terrorist has reached the north, the Peshmerga run out of their barracks and flee.
 The majority of the Yezidi civilian population is still asleep at this time.
 Soon after, the black flag of the IS will wave over their heads.

 Yezidis from Siba and Gir Izer had already reported over the phone about the developments in the south and believed that the Peshmerga would come to their rescue since the politburo asked them to “hold their positions”.
-The troops of Aziz Waysi, Said Kestayi and Shewkat Doski were, along with their commanders, already on the run.
+The troops of Aziz Waysi, Said Kestayi and Shewkat Doski were, along with their commanders, already running away.
 Aziz Waysi who was supposed to defend the Zummar region, fled together with his troops and opened the way for the IS terrorists in the east of Shingal.
 During the first hours of the attacks, while the Yezidis were asking for support, Shewkat Doski was doing a runner according to eyewitnesses.
 With him, all security forces too.
 Instead of sending his troops to the south, Said Kestayi´s troops fled from the west of Shingal.
 And even before the terrorist militia reached Shingal city and civilians were aware of their situation, Sarbast Bapiri had fled from the city to the safe mountains.

 At 6 a.m., the Yezidis in Til Ezer are then being warned by Yezidis from the north who tell them that a catastrophe is going to happen and several Yezidi villages have been already surrounded.
 The phone call is received by an old woman.
 When the people of Til Ezer try to escape, a Peshmerga checkpoint which controls the access road to the village prevents them from doing so.
 The Peshmerga assure the villagers that nothing would happen to them and the Peshmerga would defend them, asking them to return to their homes.
 A little later, at 9 a.m., a Yezidi finds the Peshmerga checkpoint abandoned.
 He hastens back to the village to tell the villagers that their alleged protectors ran away.

 But the IS terrorists have already targeted the village.
 Only a few villagers manage to escape to the mountains.
 Over 100 Yezidis of the village are massacred, including the husband of the woman who had received the phone call.
 Women and children are herded onto pickup trucks and abducted.
-The same incident occured in the Yezidi village of Kojo where the terrorist militia will massacre over 600 Yezidis and abduct 1,000 women and children a few days later.
+The same incident occured in the Yezidi village of Kojo where the terrorist militia would massacre over 600 Yezidis and abduct 1,000 women and children a few days later.
 As in Til Ezer, the Peshmerga had prevented the Yezidis in Kojo from leaving the village.

-“If the Peshmerga had only told us about their flight and the missing reinforcement, we would have had enough time and ammunition to carry the civilians into safety”, another eyewitness from Siba complained.
+“If the Peshmerga had only told us about their flight and the missing reinforcements, we would have had enough time and ammunition to carry the civilians into safety”, another eyewitness from Siba complained.
 “When they surrounded us, it was over for us because we had no backing.
 We were defeated and so we fled.
 They [the IS terrorists] captured our women, killed our relatives in the houses, their bodies are still lying there”, says the eyewitness from Gir Izer.
 Several hundred Yezidis are massacred in these hours.
 The women and children are abducted.

 “They selected the most beautiful women and took them away.”